Gingertonic/inspaural/README.md

 # inspaural
 Design your own audio inspiration
+[Visit the app in action here](http//inspaural.herokuapp.com) - tested in Chrome, Firefox and Opera

 At a minimum, users can:
   + See and listen to a selection of quotes